OGGM/oggm.github.io/_posts/2022-03-19-classroom.md

 ### Who can use it?

 We should have enough resources to give every interested teacher an account to try it out.
 Just [get in touch](mailto:info@oggm.org) and tell us who you are and why you want to use the classroom.
 The server should be strong enough to accommodate for a class of about 16 students login in at the same time, probably a little bit more (needs testing).
 Therefore, **we should be able to host a few classes per semester**, as long as they aren't all happening at the same time!
 Where possible, we would like to prioritize classes from less favored backgrounds; but please get in touch and we'll do our best!
-We can also provide some support to help you set-up a hub on your university premises.
+We can't guarantee you a spot, but we may provide some support to help you set-up a hub on your university premises.

 **Have fun with OGGM-Edu!**